Understand where and why check valves are used. The different types available and how they work.

 Check valves with springs can be used as simple, low-pressure relief valves although they don't have a good pressure rise rate characteristic.
 Typical applications may be a filter bypass valves.
 They can also be used to maintain slight back-pressure on systems if required for control purposes.

 PO check valves are commonly used for load holding e.g. locking a cylinder in position so that it does not move once the directional control valve or supply pressure has been switched off.
-Try our 'understanding load control' course or circuit simulation to learn more.
+Check out our 'understanding load control' course or circuit simulation to learn more.

 Shuttle valves are common in load sensing, pilot line feeds or pressure switching circuits.